apiel/zicBox/NOTE.md

             }
 ```

+- TODO use freetype to load font from file, see on bottom for details...

 ### component

 - IDEA to simplify: could we get rid of PLUGIN_COMPONENT component command and make it part of COMPONENT